da404lewzer/Minecraft-1.14/README.md

 Select "**Vanilla**" and choose "**Download installer (Universal/.JAR)**"

-1. After download run the jar.
+1. After download run the jar
-2. It should show you your minecraft path.
+2. It should show you your minecraft path
-3. Click Install.
+3. Click Install
-4. Close the installer if it's still open and open the Minecraft Launcher.
+4. Close the installer if it's still open and open the Minecraft Launcher

 ## Setting up the mods folder the lazy way:
 After Fabric Install you should see a new profile for fabric.